b06901089/pokemon-space-invader/README.md

 # pokemon-space-invader

-A simple, local Space-Invader-style game implemented in Python using Pygame and Pokemon-themed sprites.
+A simple Space-Invader-style game implemented in Python using Pygame and Pokemon-themed sprites.
+It's sometimes playable yes sometimes unplayable due to high frequency of updates.

-This repository contains a small arcade game built for practice and learning.
-The game is data-driven via phase JSON files and includes enemies, bosses, power-ups, and visual/audio effects.
+## About me and the projects

+Hello, I am a software engineer and a big pokemon fan.
+This project starting from me wanting to make a simple game for my gf with fun purposes.
+But I decided to make it into something bigger, wishing to let more people enjoy the game.
+It still in early-developed stage, but any comments or contribution are very very welcomed.

 ## Features

 - Player spaceship with health and multiple fire modes
 - Multiple alien types and bosses
-- Power-ups and collectible "hong bao"
+- Collectible power-ups
 - Explosion/animation effects and sound
-- Phase/level definitions in `phases/*.json`

 ## Requirements